AnselmoGPP/Learn_Computer_Science/topics/computer_graphics/vulkan_fundamentals.md

 command_buffer.pipelineBarrier( Y, X, 1, &barrier );   // (Src, Dst, barriersCount, barriers)
 </pre>

-This means that before trying to do operation A from stage X, operation B from stage Y must have completed.
+This means that, before trying to do operation A from pipeline stage X, operation B from pipeline stage Y must have completed.

 <pre>
 vk::MemoryBarrier barrier {